- Working Group

 Western Australians had the opportunity to have their say about the future of Cape Peron through an online survey, which generated 853 responses and an interactive online map which recorded 2,662 visits and 428 comments.

-The key theme focused on protecting the natural environment, with some support to improve recreation access and facilities.
+The key themes of the feedback received focused on protecting the natural environment, with some support to improve recreation access and facilities.
 Concerns were raised about potential development and commercialisation of community land and potential environmental damage through increased access and use.

-Some of the recreation dwellings are privately owned - what happens to them?Show more
+Some of the recreation dwellings are privately leased - what happens to them?Show more

 The existing recreation camps are located on State land and have dwellings that have been used by private groups for many years.

-Nothing will change in the short term, however the Department of Biodiversity, Conservation and Attractions will prepare a policy for the long-term management of the recreation camps.
+Nothing will change in the short-term; however the Department of Biodiversity, Conservation and Attractions is preparing a policy for the long-term management of the recreation camps.

 This could include their transition for use by the wider community, potentially as low-impact, short-stay accommodation or as publicly-accessible recreation areas.